 In recent years, the concrete heap is undergoing dispersal by the tides [12 July 2018].

-The Beverley and Barmston Drainage Act was authorised in 1798 and construction completed in 1810.
+The Beverley and Barmston Drainage Act was authorised in 1798 and the work completed in 1810.

 In the southern section, water from the land was channelled into the River Hull, about a mile upstream of the Humber estuary.
 Rainwater in the northern section was diverted by a new cut taking it to the North Sea at Barmston.

 Until the late 1970s, the Barmston end flowed directly across the beach.
 Waves were able to enter the drain during storm surges.
 Not only would the land be affected by salt water but the drain itself was subject to partial blockage by beach sediment.

 An outfall structure was built using reinforced concrete box sections to carry water across the beach, and a rock barrier installed across the drain to prevent ingress from high seas.

 Discharge at Barmston outfall [16 July 2019].

 Barmston outfall at low tide [16 July 2019].

 As the cliff line recedes, the general slope of the beach moves landward.
 The discharge end of the outfall, originally at beach level, became undercut [16 July 2019].

 Beverley and Barmston drain inland of the outfall.
 At upper left middle distance in the picture, partially obscured by vegetation, is a wartime pillbox, ref.
 UL2 [16 July 2019].